Inedo/inedo-docs/ProGet/installation/installation-guide/manual.md

  - **Extensions directory** - contains the default extensions shipped with the selected version of ProGet
  - **Service directory** - contains the files and binaries required to run the ProGet Windows Service
  - **SqlScripts directory** - contains the SQL scripts required to generate the SQL Server database, or update an existing one to the schema required for the downloaded version
- - **Web directory** - contains the files and binaries required to run the web application
+ - **Website directory** - contains the files and binaries required to run the Website application

  Note that, in earlier versions of ProGet, the directory names may be different or may be .zip files instead of directories.
 Regardless of the structure, the process has remained the same since ProGet v4.